 Advanced Registered Nurse Practitioner (ARNP), Clinical Nurse Specialist (CNS), Licensed Practical Nurse (LPN), Licensed Vocational Nurses (LVN), Registered Nurse (RN)

-Advance Practice Nurse Pharmacology Credit, CPD: Practice Effectively, Pharmacology, Psychiatric
+Advance Practice Nurse Pharmacology Credit, CPD: Practice Effectively, Pharmacology (All Nursing Professions), Psychiatric